Adnan Khashoggi: Personal life

+Khashoggi continued to spend lavishly even when he encountered financial problems.
+His net worth was said to have been down to about $8 million in 1990.

+He died on 6 June 2017 while being treated for Parkinson's disease at St Thomas' Hospital in London.
+He was 81 years of age.

 Business career

 Khashoggi's early years were spent among some of Saudi Arabia's most influential figures.
 "While attending school he met Hussein bin Talal, the future King of Jordan.
 It was at school that Khashoggi first learned the commercial value of facilitating a deal, bringing together a Libyan classmate whose father wanted to import towels with an Egyptian classmate whose father manufactured towels, earning US$1,000 for the introduction.
 Khashoggi's subsequent education at university would serve as a launchpad for his commercial career."

 In one of his first big deals, a large construction company was experiencing difficulties with the trucks that it used on the shifting desert sands.
 Khashoggi, using money given to him by his father for a car, bought a number of Kenworth trucks, whose wide wheels made traversing the desert considerably easier.
 Khashoggi made his first US$250,000 leasing the trucks to the construction company, and became the Saudi Arabia-based agent for Kenworth.

-In the 1960s and 1970s, Khashoggi helped bring together Western companies and the Saudi Arabian government, to satisfy its infrastructure and defense needs.
+In the 1960s and 1970s, Khashoggi helped bring together Western companies and the Saudi Arabian government to satisfy its infrastructure and defense needs.
 Between 1970 and 1975, Lockheed paid Khashoggi $106 million in commissions.
 His commissions started at 2.5% and eventually rose to as much as 15%.
 Khashoggi "became for all practical purposes a marketing arm of Lockheed.
 Khashoggi would provide not only an entrée but strategy, constant advice, and analysis", according to Max Helzel, then vice president of Lockheed's international marketing.